OctopusDeploy/blog/blog/2023-03/devops-uses-capability-not-maturity/index.md

 ---
 title: DevOps uses a capability model, not a maturity model
 description: As DevOps adoption increases, it becomes more likely the certification industrial complex will try to apply the wrong model.
-author: firstname.surname@octopus.com
+author: steve.fenton@octopus.com
-visibility: private
+visibility: public
-published: 3020-01-01-1400
+published: 2023-03-22-1400
-metaImage:
+metaImage: blogimage-maturitycapabilitiesmodel-2022.png
-bannerImage:
+bannerImage: blogimage-maturitycapabilitiesmodel-2022.png
-bannerImageAlt:
+bannerImageAlt: Three cubes connected from smallest to biggest
 isFeatured: false
 tags:
   - DevOps